-Here, instructors will teach you how to kite surf just 20 minutes from the city center.
-The destination welcomes beginners as well as well-versed surfers.
-OUT ON THE WATER Northwest of Copenhagen, you'll find Furesø, the deepest lake in the entire country.
-Next to the lake, visitors will be welcomed at Furesøbadet, the ideal spot for anyone looking to jump in the water.
-If you prefer to stay afloat, Frederiksdal Kanoudlejning allows visitors to rent a canoe and enjoy the lake views while going with the flow.
-AN OUTDOOR MUSEUM On the edge of the northern part of the island of Zealand, you'll find the Rudolph Tegner Museum and Statue Park.
-An outdoor art space that's both calm and powerful due to the beautiful nature and bombastic concrete architecture.
-Walk in heather-covered hills between statues created by artist Rudolph Tegner in the garden behind the museum.
-Continue into Rudolph

-Tegners Museum and Statue Park, which echoes like a cathedral, and see Danish sculptor Rudolph Tegner's enormous works in plaster, marble, and bronze.
-The museum is open from spring to autumn and admission is free.
+A SCULPTURAL SANCTUARY On the edge of the northern part of the island of Zealand, you'll find the Rudolph Tegners Museum and Statue Park.
+An outdoor art space that's both calm and powerful due to the beautiful nature and impressive concrete architecture.
+Walk in heather-covered hills between statues created by artist Rudolph Tegner in the park behind the museum.
+Continue inside the museum, which echoes like a cathedral, and see Danish sculptor Rudolph Tegner's enormous works in plaster, marble and bronze.
+The museum is open from spring to autumn - admission to the park is free, but entering the museum requires a ticket.
 Beyond Copenhagen 17 Beyond Copenhagen 17

-So how did The Copenhagen Area become one of the prime destinations for craft beer?
-In part. because Copenhagen was one of the first cities in Europe to adapt and draw inspiration from the beer revolution that was happening in America.
+So, how did the Copenhagen area become one of the prime destinations for craft beer?
+In part because Copenhagen was one of the first cities in Europe to adapt and draw inspiration from the beer revolution that was happening in America.
 According to Ulrik Christensen, sales manager at the Copenhagen-based microbrewery People Like Us, part of the success should be attributed to craft beer pioneers Mikkeller and their owner, Mikkel Borg-Bjergsø: "He started the wave.
-When Mikkeller entered the scene, it changed the game.
+When they entered the scene, it changed the game.
 He inspired a generation of brewers that wanted to try new things and experiment with different flavours.
 Today, we have beer tourists flying in to try Danish beer, the same way we have food tourists coming for Nordic gastronomy.
 I don't think that would have been the case if it hadn't been for Mikkeller."
-When reflecting on Denmark's beer brewing history, it's impossible not to mention Carlsberg and Mikkeller.
-Established in 1847 and 2005 respectively, they've significantly contributed to Denmark's global standing in the beer industry.
-Carlsberg, with its long-established history, remains one of the world's most recognized brands.
+When reflecting on Denmark's beer brewing history, it's impossible not to mention Carlsberg.
+Since being established in 1847, the brewery has significantly contributed to Denmark's global standing in the beer industry.
+Today, with its long-established history, Carlsberg remains one of the world's most recognised brands.
 Meanwhile, Mikkeller, as a newcomer, has played a pivotal role in advancing Danish craft beer onto the international stage.
 Christensen notes that the selection of New England IPAs across bars has significantly contributed to the development of the scene: "It's by far our most popular type of beer.
 It's less bitter and very easy to drink.
 It's also made the crowd at craft beer bars more diverse.
 In the past, craft beer bars were mostly inhabited by men, but these days, we have visitors of all ages and genders.
 These newer types of beer like IPA and sours have opened up the market to a new generation of consumers."